Big Win: Sonoma County Renews Community Separators for 20 Years

 Hundreds of people sent letters and attended meetings in support of the campaign, urging voters to approve a countywide ballot measure in the 2016 election—which resulted in overwhelming support for passing Measure K.

 The resulting Community Separator Protection Ordinance protects a total of 53,576 acres of natural and agricultural land from subdivision and sprawl.
 It extends voter protection to all green buffers designated as community separators.
 The ordinance prevents the conversion of these rural lands to shopping malls, housing tracts, or resort hotels without a vote of the people.
+You can read more about the community separator campaign here.

 See The Results